-Prasowy was one of the top milk bars appeared in my search, along with lots of good reviews.
-It was also near my hostel, and easy to reach by bus from the airport, along with a short walk.
-The location was really good in my perspective.
-Also, there is a park next to it, you can just come by after eating.
+Prasowy was one of the top milk bars that appeared in my search, along with lots of good reviews.
+It was also near my hostel and easy to reach by bus from the airport.
+The location is good as it is near the center.
+Also, there is a park next to it, and you can just come by after eating.

-Before entering the milk bar, I tried to learn some basic Polish words such as saying “Yes” and how to point at the food.
-However, the waitress could understand English so it was easy to order food.
+Before entering the milk bar, I tried to learn some essential Polish words such as saying “Yes” and how to point at the food.
+However, the waitress could understand English, so it was easy to order food.

 Design and atmosphere

-I found the restaurant very cute and friendly itself.
-It has some cool words and decoration on the wall.
-Entering the door, I found some pink tables on the right, and blue chairs with white table on the left.
-The place was clean with cafeteria style, and of course with the irresistible food aroma.
+Entering the door, I found some pink tables on the right and blue chairs with a white table on the left.
+The place was clean with cafeteria-style, and of course, with the irresistible food aroma.

-With good location and cheap but delicious food, Prasowy should be in your check list during your visit in Warsaw.
+With a good location and cheap but delicious food, Prasowy should be on your checklist during your visit to Warsaw.